Introduction

 'e'

-In this case, the index is computed from the end of the string.
-That is, -1 points to the last character, -2 points to the second last character and so on and so forth.
+For example, -1 points to the last character, -2 points to the second last character, and so on and so forth.

 Consider the following code:

-In the first call to slice(), we retrieve the last two characters of the string s.
-In the second call, we retrieve the second last character of s.
+In the first call to slice(), we retrieve the last two characters of the string str.
+In the second call, we retrieve the second last character of str.
 In the third call, we slice the string from the very beginning to the very end, leaving off the last character.

 So this is how slice() works.
-A very similar method is substring().
+Let's now look into a similar method — substring().

 substring()